gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 I started work on the 09-09-20, 99% finished on the 10-10-20.

-I'm going to just list in sections the parts of the project as I build them with any significant notes along the way.
+I'm going to list in sections the parts of the project as I build it, keeping any important notes along the way.

 I'm generally approaching this problem from back to front.
 Starting with the data processing.
-Then onto building the lambda and infrastructure, and then the javascript monstrosity.
-This will hopefully read like an exciting travel diary.
+Then I'll build the Lambda and infrastructure, and then the javascript monstrosity.
+Hopefully, this will read like an exciting travel diary.

 # Building the Database.